jamesahuynh/Active-Directory-Detection-and-Monitoring-Lab/README.md

 Figure 15.
 EventCode Field

-An event code of 4625 indicates that an account failed to log on.
-There is a single event with an event code of 4624, indicating that an account was successfully logged on.
+An event code of 4625 indicated that an account failed to log on.
+There was a single event with an event code of 4624 that indicated an account was successfully logged on.

 ### 6. Installing and Running Atomic Red Team
 On the Windows 10 target machine, PowerShell was run as Administrator.
 The 'Set-ExecutionPolicy Bypass CurrentUser' command was run.
 An exclusion for the entire C:\ drive was performed to exclude the files from Atomic Red Team from Windows Defender.
 To install Atomic Red Team, the command 'IEX (IWR 'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing); Install-AtomicRedTeam' was run.
 The command 'Invoke-AtomicTest T1136.001' was run to generate telemetry based on creating a local account.
 A new user with the username 'NewLocalUser' was created.
 In Splunk, a new search with the query 'index=endpoint NewLocalUser' was performed.
-No events were available, which indicates that Splunk is blind to this activity.
+No events were available, which indicated that Splunk was blind to this activity.
 If an attacker compromised the system with the current configuration and created a local account, Splunk would not be able to detect that activity.